 Best Dog Supplements – Enzymes for Dogs

-Enzymes are present in foods and are also produced by the body to help with the digestion process.
+Enzymes are present in foods and the body can also produce them to help with the digestion process.

-The problem is, food enzymes are unstable and can be destroyed easily while the food is being cooked or processed.
+The problem is, food enzymes are unstable.
+Food cooking and processing can easily destroy the enzymes in the foods.
 Dogs who are not on a raw diet (or homemade diet with foods only cooked lightly) will benefit from supplementation of digestive enzymes.

 Supplementation ensures that the dog is getting enough amount of enzymes for proper food digestion and nutrient absorption.